mk12/sicp/README.md

 ### Usage

 Use `./run.sh chez`, `./run.sh guile`, or `./run.sh racket` depending on your Scheme implementation.
-Use `./run.sh chezd` to start the Chez debugger when an error occurs.

 To see the options, pass `--help`.
 For example, `./run.sh chez --help`.